 Conditions for Consent

 First and foremost, consent to sexual activity is required by law.
 It must be mutual, free from coercion, and given in a clear state of mind.
 It must be ongoing at all stages of sexual activity; and even when consent has been obtained, it is conditional, changeable and can be withdrawn.
-Non-consensual sexual activity (even kissing and touching) is against the law
+Any sexual activity without consent is sexual violence.